Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-Our proposed robust cross-domain CT reconstruction framework consists of three modules, including a probabilistic encoder, a probabilistic decoder, and a discriminator.
-For the probabilistic encoder and decoder, we follow the structure of the popular CT reconstruction backbone, \textit{i.e.}, a widely-adopted CPCE model \cite{shan20183}.
+Our proposed UDA framework for LDCT reconstruction problem consists of four modules, including a probabilistic encoder, a probabilistic decoder, a self-reconstruction network, and a discriminator.
+For the probabilistic encoder-decoder network, we follow the structure of the popular CT reconstruction backbone, \textit{i.e.}, a widely-adopted CPCE model \cite{shan20183}.
 To balance the computational consumption with the sufficient probabilistic property, we follow \cite{anonymous2023domain} to only replace the last layer of the encoder and the decoder with its Bayesian neural network version.
 Specifically, the last layer of the encoder is a Bayesian-based CNN layer with 32 channels and $3 \times 3$ kernel size.
 The last layer of the decoder is a Bayesian-based deconvolutional layer with 1 channel and $3 \times 3$ kernel size.
-The structure of the discriminator in the RDA module is the same as that of CycleGAN \cite{zhu2017unpaired}.
-The overall objective of our proposed framework consists of three components, including a ELBO loss, a Bayesian noise uncertainty alignment loss, and a distributional alignment loss.
-Here, the reconstruction term of ELBO loss is guided from both image space (\textit{i.e.}, the mean absolute error) and feature space (\textit{i.e.}, the perceptual loss \cite{johnson2016perceptual} $PL(\cdot,\cdot)$).
-The overall objective can be computed as following,
+Note that the number of weight parameters of these two layers is twice that of the ordinary CNN layer.
+The structure of the discriminator in the sharpness-aware distribution alignment module is the same as that of LSGAN \cite{zhu2017unpaired}.
+Specifically, the discriminator consists of 4 sequential convolutional learning units, where each unit has 5$\times$5 convolutional layer, a batch normalization layer, and a Leaky ReLU activation unit.
+The number of convolutional channels is 64, 128, 256, and 512, respectively.
+Note that the number of strides is 2 for all convolutional layers.
+Finally, a fully connected layer is used to output a single scaler, \textit{i.e.,} the number of neurons in the fully connected output layer is set to 1.
+The overall objective of our proposed framework in the probabilistic reconstruction network can be represented as follows:

+where the first term denotes the source domain-related loss, which can be represented as follows: